A sizzlin’ summer day in Sonoma County — the kind of day that’s absolutely made for a beautiful beach where you can

 - The Swimming Lagoon at Spring Lake Regional Park: One of many reasons that Spring Lake ranks high in park visitation is its wonderful three-acre swimming lagoon with beach.
 This place is extremely family friendly, park admission is free (but parking is $7), and there are picnic tables for bring-your-own eats (as well as a seasonal café if you’d rather have someone else do all the work).
 You can also rent a canoe and paddle about, observing the wildlife.
 Lifeguards are on duty.
 There's an inflatable Water Park (open Memorial Day weekend to Labor Day weekend) in the swimming lagoon, where children and adults can bounce, climb, slide, and balance on a series of colorful floating play stations.
-Children must be at least 6 years old to use the Water Park, and admission is $10 for children age 6 or older, $15 for adults, or $45 for a family of four.
+Children must be at least 42 inches tall and six years old to use the water park.
+Admission is $10 per person.
 391 Violetti Drive, Santa Rosa, 707-539-8092

 Regional park swimming beaches on the Russian River without lifeguards on duty include: